floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 ```

 Now, instead of creating a pre-baked attachments object, separate 'attachment-view'
-objects are created instead upfront, but their combination is no longer
+objects are created upfront, but their combined use for rendering is no longer
 pre-baked but defined on-the-fly in the `sg_begin_pass()` call, much like
 bindings in the `sg_apply_bindings()` call: